We may earn affiliate commissions for the recommended products. Learn more.

 Phishing test

 TotalAV’s anti-phishing tool is its WebShield Chrome add-on.
-As such, we tested it by installing it on our web browser and then visiting various malicious websites to see if the add-on would detect it.
+As such, we tested it by installing it on our web browser and then visiting various malicious websites to see if the add-on would detect them.
 The research team tested generic malicious websites and phishing websites separately to see if there were any notable discrepancies.

 WebShield detected 7 out of 10 malicious websites, which is an alright result.
 However, the phishing link test was even worse since the add-on detected only 3 out of 10 phishing links.
 This is a pretty disappointing result, although it’s not the end of the world since you can notice phishing attempts if you have a keen eye.